-In Germany, an initiative of several non-governmental organisations (NGOs) is raising awareness of a draft law that can improve the lives of millions of people and the environment: the Supply Chain Act.
+In Germany, an initiative of several non-governmental organizations (NGOs) is raising awareness of a draft law that can improve the lives of millions of people and the environment: the Supply Chain Act.
 But broad public recognition is still lacking.

 Worldwide, the activities of German companies result in human rights violations and environmental degradation.
 Examples are inhumane working conditions on tea plantations in India, child labor on cocoa plantations in West Africa and dangerous working environments within the textile industry in Pakistan.
 Up to today, German companies cannot be held accountable for the negative impacts of their business activities.
 This could change if the proposed Supply Chain Law is passed.